PaulSHahn/emacssetup/README.md

 I use two different packages that can get rid of bad white-space.

-1. **ws-bulter:** The default.
+1. **ws-bulter:** The enabled default.
 This is a gentler program that only cleans up whitespace in the area you have modified.
 Everyone else's strange whitespacing is left alone.
 This is the default enabled in most editing and programming modes.
 See: <https://github.com/lewang/ws-butler>.

 2. **whitespace-cleanup-mode:** This nukes all erroneous whitespace in the file everytime you save to disk.
 It is not on by default, but just installed.
 See: <https://github.com/purcell/whitespace-cleanup-mode>.

 Which one to use?

-If you are working on legacy code with others, you may want to use *ws-butler*.
-If you use *whitespace-cleanup-mode* you will have huge commit sizes that have nothing to do with your change.
+If you are working on legacy code with others, you should probably use *ws-butler*.
+Using *whitespace-cleanup-mode* will result in huge commit sizes that have nothing to do with your change.
 This occurs since you will have reformatted the entire file every-time you save.
-If you are on greenfield development it should not matter-- *ws-bulter* will keep you safe to begin with.
-If you are refactoring or cleaning up code, then *whitespace-cleanup-mode* may be a better choice.
+If you are on greenfield development it should not matter as much-- *ws-bulter* will keep you safe to begin with.
+If you are refactoring or cleaning up code, then *whitespace-cleanup-mode* may be a better choice since it lets you aggressively fix bad whitespace.

 You can manually start *whitespace-cleanup-mode* on any buffer via *M-x whitespace-cleanup-mode*.
 You can set it up to be always on instead of *ws-bulter* by editing *~/emacs.d/custom/setup-editing.el* and removing the lines commenting out *global-whitespace-cleanup-mode*.
 You should also comment out *ws-butler* at the